 He said that in the west, it’s not in the everyday culture to wear a face mask.
 In China, Korea, Japan, and other countries in the east, wearing a face mask is normal even under normal circumstances.He argued that maybe the reason for the reluctance to recommend face coverage in the west was that we needed the masks for our medical personnel.
 In March and April, there actually was a huge shortage of all kinds of PPE all over the world.

-Italy face mask rules back in Spring.
+Italy face-mask rules back in Spring.

 I remember not one, but almost all of the western state immunologists and medical authorities, not recommending face masks.
 The masks were exclusively for doctors and nurses.
 Normal people should NOT wear a face covering.

-The reason for this probably was just that, according to doc.
-Woo-Ju.
+The reason for this probably was just that, according to doc Woo-Ju.
 The PPE should be reserved for the hospitals.

 It was not because face masks didn’t help normal people.
 Because they do help.
 And it’s not really a very disputable idea.
 It’s something we’ve known for decades… Even centuries.

 In 2003 there was another Covid-epidemic, the SARS.
 More deadly but less contagious.
 It could have been called SARS CoV-1 as it was a sister-virus to the present Coronavirus.
-That disease has been studied for years and the consensus among scientists is that the main indoor transmission occured through aerosols, it was mainly airborne.
+That disease has been studied for years and the consensus among scientists is that the main indoor transmission occurred through aerosols, it was mainly airborne.
 Read this excellent article about airborne transmission.

 And you can go even further back.
 Doctors have had an idea of the air around a sick person as foul, and contagious, for centuries.
-It was seemingly obvious, already in the beginning of 1900, that the one and only disease that has killed more people in human history than any other, Tuberculosis, spread through coughing and sneezing.
+It was seemingly obvious, already at the beginning of 1900, that the one and only disease that has killed more people in human history than any other, Tuberculosis, spread through coughing and sneezing.

 The Black death